Looped312/Lemonade/BUILDING.md

 # Building for Linux

-## You'll need to download and install the following to build Lemoande on Linux:
+## You'll need to download and install the following to build Lemonade on Linux:

     SDL2
         Deb: sudo apt install libsdl2-dev